 The group will be accompanied by a wonderful team of tour guides, porters and Sherpas who will carry your main bag throughout the trek and set up camp at each stop for your arrival.
 You will only need to carry your daypack with the essential items you’ll need throughout the day.

 On your first day, you’ll trek for around 5 hours.
-Your first stop for the night is the village of Ulleri (at an altitude of 1950m).
+Your first stop for the night is the village of Tikhedhunga (at an altitude of 1550m).

-On Sunday morning, we ascend out of Ghorepani to climb Poon Hill (3193m), aiming to reach the top for sunrise.
+On the next morning, we ascend out of Ghorepani to climb Poon Hill (3210m), aiming to reach the top for sunrise.
 The climb up takes approximately one hour and we hope to be rewarded by some stunning views of the Himalayas.
 We return to Ghorepani for a well-earned breakfast.
 Time to get trekking again!

-We’ll descend through dense forest, crossing small bridges and climbing down stone stairways until we reach Tadapani, where we’ll set up camp for the night.
+We’ll descend through dense forest, crossing small bridges and climbing down stone stairways until we reach Tadapani, where we’ll set up in the Tea House for the night.
 The total day’s trekking is around 6 hours.
-You’ll be rewarded with some breath-taking views of the Annapurna range including the mighty Annapurna South along the way.
+You’ll hopefully be rewarded with some breath-taking views of the Annapurna range including the mighty Annapurna South along the way.

-The following morning we’ll trek for 4 hours until we reach Ghandruk, where we’ll take lunch.
+The following morning we’ll trek for 3 hours until we reach Ghandruk, where we’ll take lunch.
 This small Gurung village has views of Machhapuchhre, the fishtail mountain, and Annapurna South.
 There is a local museum showing items from the local culture.
-The rest of your day is free to learn about Gurung culture and rest up.

-Tuesday is your last day of trekking on the Nepal Intro Experience.
-Most of the walking will be in the morning.
-After lunch, we’ll say our goodbye to the guides and porters before being transferred back to Pokhara.
+We’ll say our goodbye to the guides and porters before being transferred back to Pokhara.
 It is customary to tip the guides and ports for their service.
+You will be walking down 2 hours to catch the bus to Pokhara.

 Meals included: Breakfast, Lunch and Dinner